World Hockey Association: Decline and merger

+According to Howard Baldwin, as early as the end of the 1972-73 WHA season, there were rumblings of a possible merger, with a secret meeting being held between WHA and NHL people such as Ed Snider.
+The WHA offered to bring their twelve teams to the NHL for $2 million a team.
+However, the staunch old guard, as represented by Chicago Blackhawks owner Bill Wirtz rejected the overtures.

 By the 1976–77 season, it had become evident that many of the WHA's franchises were teetering on the verge of financial collapse, and that the (at one time) combined 32 teams of the NHL and WHA had badly strained professional hockey's talent pool.

 In 1977, merger discussions with the National Hockey League were first initiated, with Houston, Cincinnati, Winnipeg, New England, Quebec, and Edmonton applying for entry to the NHL, who voted the proposal down.
 Merger discussions resumed in 1978, but Houston was not part of the proposal this time.
 During the final series of talks, Aeros owner Kenneth Schnitzer suggested to the NHL that either his team be admitted as an expansion team independent of a merger, or he would attempt to purchase an existing club and relocate it to Houston.
 Neither came to fruition, and as a result the Aeros elected to fold on July 6, 1978.
 Another proposal had the Edmonton Oilers and the New England Whalers moving to the NHL, with the Winnipeg Jets following a year later, but this was also not accepted by the NHL.

 The final two seasons of the WHA saw the debut of many superstars, some of whom became hockey legends in the NHL, including Wayne Gretzky, Mark Messier, Mike Liut, and Mike Gartner.
 The Birmingham Bulls alone featured future NHLers Rick Vaive, Michel Goulet, Rob Ramage, Ken Linseman, Craig Hartsburg, Rod Langway, Mark Napier, Pat Riggin and Gaston Gingras.

 By the end of the final season, only six teams remained.
 Facing financial difficulty and unable to meet payrolls, the WHA finally came to an agreement with the NHL in early 1979.
 Under the deal, four WHA clubs – the Edmonton Oilers, New England Whalers (renamed the Hartford Whalers), Quebec Nordiques and Winnipeg Jets – joined the NHL.
 The other two WHA teams, the Cincinnati Stingers and Birmingham Bulls, were paid $1.5 million apiece in compensation.
 The NHL treated the new clubs' arrival as an expansion, not a merger, and refused to recognize any WHA records.
 While the four new clubs were allowed to stock their rosters through the expansion draft, NHL teams were allowed to reclaim players who had jumped to the WHA.